AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 This document exists so that any assistant connecting to Joeys GitHub or an Adaptiv Controller instance built from this repository can quickly adopt the full project context without re-deriving everything from scratch.
 It is the living handoff for long-running work across multiple chats, sessions, and assistants.

-When a new assistant attaches to this controller, they should treat the controller contract (via the `controller_contract` tool) as the single contract for how to behave, and use this file, the assistant happy paths playbook, and the docs in the `docs` directory as commentary, examples, and snapshots that *summarize or elaborate* on that contract rather than override it.
-If this document or those docs change and are merged into the main branch, they must be kept consistent with `controller_contract`.
+When a new assistant attaches to this controller, they should treat the documentation in this repository as the single contract for how to behave, and use this file, the assistant happy paths playbook, and the rest of the `docs` directory as commentary, examples, and snapshots.
+If this document or those docs change and are merged into the main branch, they become the new source of truth.
 This handoff is written for the personal controller model described in the README:

 - This repository and its MCP tools are the stable engine.